 Artists have a critical role to play in fostering creativity and bringing communities together.
 At AOT we passionately believe in the importance of audiences and communities across Australia having access to live performing arts experiences, both locally made and touring productions, because we know they have a significant positive impact in communities at a cultural, social and economic level.

 We also care deeply for the wellbeing of our people and our planet, and our planet is in climate crisis.
 Many artists and arts organisations urgently want to respond.
-AOT started the Green Touring Initiative in late 2020 with the aim of providing tools and strategies to minimise emissions and work towards carbon neutral touring, so that the positive impacts of our touring activity at a community level don’t cost the planet.
-The outcomes of this Initiative, The Green Touring Toolkit and accompanying resources, and Arup's emissions calculator Circulate, were launched in 2022.
+AOT started the Green Touring Initiative in late 2020 with the aim of providing tools and strategies for the sector to reduce emissions in the making and touring of work, so that the positive impacts of touring activity at a community level don’t cost the planet.

 “As artists and art-makers, we have an incredible opportunity to be the innovators and the storytellers that lead on change.”